Capitals run out of steam in Seattle, fall to the Kraken to close a challenging road trip

 Ex-Kraken return

-Washington had two players in its lineup Sunday who were selected by the Kraken in the expansion draft but never played for the organization: Vanecek and defenseman Dennis Cholowski.
+Washington had two players in its lineup Sunday who were selected by the Kraken in the expansion draft but never played for the NHL’s 32nd organization: Vanecek and defenseman Dennis Cholowski.
 Vanecek was dealt back to the Capitals in July for a 2023 second-round pick after Seattle signed Grubauer in free agency.

 Sunday was Cholowski’s debut with the Capitals after he was claimed off waivers from Seattle on Oct.
 14. Cholowski’s previous regular season game came May 8 of last season when he was with Detroit.

 He was a last-minute addition to the lineup when Sheary was unavailable, playing the game despite not taking part in warmups.
 He ended up skating 9:57 but took just one shift in the third period.

 More from The Post: